How to create your first choropleth map

 To create tooltips, let’s click on “ Customize tooltips”:

-Again, a popup window will open, in which you can define the title and content of your tooltip.
+Two textfields will appear in which you can define the title and content of your tooltip.

 Publish your map